mth/yeti/doc/reference.rst

 variant types.
 The type system representation and behaviour for these types is almost exactly identical, and therefore they will be described here together as member set types.
-In literature these are also known as row types having a row polymorphism.
+In literature these are also known as row types with a row polymorphism.

 Both record and variant types are a set of tagged member types.
 The tagged member consists of the tag name and value type.